Pros & Cons of a Post-Frame Home

 - A Post-frame home can be cheaper.
 But that depends on what you are designing as a final project.
 Giving up a basement will save on foundation costs.
 Post-frame uses less materials than stick-frame to save a little more.
 Plumbing, electrical, drywall, kitchen and bathroom work will all cost the same.
 Depending on your final design, the costs savings may be negligible.

 - Depending on your location, permitting can be an issue for post-frame homes.
 Zoning boards may not allow steel siding or post frame homes.

 - Lenders and appraisers may struggle with how to value a post-frame home.
 But because of this, many find it easier to identify their building as “wood framed” instead of post-frame when working with an assessor.

-Once you’ve made your decision, schedule some time to meet with a Walters Buildings’ District Manager.
-They can walk you through your many different options or you can view our Residential section to see some of our past projects.
+Once you've made your decision, schedule some time to meet with a Walters Buildings' District Manager.
+They can walk you through your many different options or you can view some of our past projects for ideas.